+4.2.3.
+Forest Management

+- O Japan will collect data for estimating carbon dynamics in soils, litter and dead wood. - O Japan will survey on increase of FM ratios in FM land during the first commitment period.

+4.2.4.
+Revegetation

-1 4.2.1 .
-Afforestation/Reforestation and Deforestation Japan will carry out cross-checking of ARD data by comparing administrative information on land use change and satellite images including forest status map (orthophoto) at the end of 1989.
-0. Japan will discuss on continuous monitoring of carbon dynamics in D land.
-4.2.2 .
-Forest Management 0.
-Japan will collect data for estimating carbon dynamics in soils, litter and dead wood.
-0. Japan will survey on increase of FM ratios in FM land during the first commitment period.
-4.2.3 .
-Revegetation , In this report, a default value of annual biomass growth was used.
-In the future report, Japan will measure annual biomass growth in a tall tree planted in RV land and determine country-specific value for dominant tree types (a few types).
-Carbon stock change in soils is not included in the reporting because soils are not sources of greenhouse gases.
+- In this report, a default value of annual biomass growth was used.
+In the future report, Japan will measure annual biomass growth in a tall tree planted in RV land and determine country-specific value for dominant tree types (a few types). - O Carbon stock change in soils is not included in the reporting because soils are not sources of greenhouse gases.
 Japan will continue to collect fundamental information on soil carbon and consider about estimation method.

-Japan will continue to collect data on litter pools in urban parks to improve carbon stock change estimation.
+O Japan will continue to collect data on litter pools in urban parks to improve carbon stock change estimation.